 7. 1 in studio cottage, 2 in the gatehouse cottage.

 all year except 2 weeks over Christmas and New Year.

-allowed for parties that occupy the whole house, if children are old enough to have their own room.
+allowed for exclusive use and hire of the house, if children are old enough to have their own room.

 Amex, MC, Visa.

 per room B&B (continental; £5.50 cooked) single £85, double £95–£168. À la carte £35 (pre-ordered).
 1-night bookings sometimes refused weekends during high season.

 This hotel accepts discount vouchers which entitle readers to a 10% discount off their normal B&B rate for a single night’s stay.
 To take advantage of this offer, you must present the voucher at the time of booking.